a5g/swiggy-tests/README.md

-# swiggy-tests
+# webdriverio-test-boilerplate

-A sample assignment to build some tests around swiggy using WebdriverIO, Mocha, Gulp and some popular Node.js modules.
+A sample assignment to build some tests around swiggy using WebdriverIO, Mocha, Chai, Gulp and some popular Node.js modules.

-This covers testing all the scenarios mentioned in the coding challenge [document](https://github.com/a5g/swiggy-tests/blob/master/assets/code-challenge.pdf).
+This covers testing all the scenarios mentioned in the coding challenge [document](https://github.com/a5g/webdriverio-test-boilerplate/blob/master/assets/code-challenge.pdf).

 (Note: These tests can run without any issues during 10am and 10pm IST.
 Tests depends on few resturants that does not serve 24/7.
 So better to run between 10am and 10pm IST)